How to use Adobe firefly

 ✒️ Text Effects

-Apply stunning AI-generated textures, materials, and styles to any text characters — fire, neon, stone, nature, food, abstract.
-Available on the Firefly web app with no extra software needed.
+Applies AI-generated textures and materials to text characters — fire, neon, stone, nature, food, abstract.
+Available directly on the Firefly web app, no extra software needed.

 Vector Design